|Nutritional Guidelines (per serving)|

-This crockpot dressing is made with equal parts cornbread and toasted bread cubes.
-Condensed soup makes the cornbread incredibly moist, and the soup adds extra flavor.
+This crockpot dressing is made with equal parts cornbread and toasted bread cubes, which provides a nice mix of sweet cornbread and tasty goodness from bread.
+Condensed soup makes the cornbread incredibly moist and the soup adds extra flavor.
 Use cream of chicken soup or a combination of cream of chicken and cream of celery.
-For a vegetarian option, use all cream of celery soup or cream of mushroom.
+For a vegetarian option, use all cream of celery soup or cream of mushroom soup.

-Feel free to use a Jiffy Corn Muffin mix to make the cornbread, or use a basic homemade cornbread.
-The Jiffy mix will make the dressing a little sweeter than a basic Southern cornbread.
+Feel free to use a Jiffy Corn Muffin mix or your favorite grocery store mix to make the cornbread.
+If you have the time, make your own basic homemade cornbread.
+The Jiffy mix will make the dressing a little sweeter than a homemade version of Southern cornbread.

+Think beyond the turkey!
 This easy stuffing can be used to stuff vegetables, too!
-Prepare and cook the stuffing and then use it to stuff bell peppers, tomatoes, summer squash, or baked apples.
+Prepare and cook the stuffing and then use it to stuff bell peppers, tomatoes, summer squash, or even baked apples.

-- 8 slices day-old bread, toasted and cubed (about 4 to 5 cups cubed)
+- 8 slices bread (toasted; day-old; about 4 to 5 cups cubed)